awsdocs/amazon-athena-user-guide/doc_source/querying.md

 **Note**
 If you are using a workgroup that specifies a query result location for all users of the workgroup, the option to change the query result location is unavailable\.

+1. \(Optional\) For **Expected bucket owner**, enter the ID of the AWS account that you expect to be the owner of the output location bucket\.
+This is an added security measure\.
+If the account ID of the bucket owner does not match the ID that you specify here, attempts to output to the bucket will fail\.
+For in\-depth information, see [Verifying bucket ownership with bucket owner condition](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-owner-condition.html) in the *Amazon S3 User Guide*\.
+**Note**
+The expected bucket owner setting applies only to the Amazon S3 output location that you specify for Athena query results\.
+It does not apply to other Amazon S3 locations like data source locations in external Amazon S3 buckets, `CTAS` and `INSERT INTO` destination table locations, `UNLOAD` statement output locations, operations to spill buckets for federated queries, or `SELECT` queries run against a table in another account\.

 #### Previously Created Default Locations<a name="query-results-specify-location-previous-defaults"></a>

 Previously in Athena, if you ran a query without specifying a value for **Query result location**, and the query result location setting was not overridden by a workgroup, Athena created a default location for you\.
 The default location was `aws-athena-query-results-MyAcctID-MyRegion`, where *MyAcctID* was the Amazon Web Services account ID of the IAM principal that ran the query, and *MyRegion* was the region where the query ran \(for example, `us-west-1`\.\)